Dynamics of origination and extinction in the marine fossil record. PNAS 105:11536-11542 (2008)

 Cope's rule and the dynamics of body mass evolution in North American mammals.
 Science 280:731-734 (1998)

-My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, the agnostic equation, and the double geometric distribution, the λ5 index, and multiton subsampling.
-But before that came shareholder quorum subsampling, which at the moment is making only the tiniest splash in ecology despite having been described in three different papers.
+My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, the agnostic equation, the double geometric distribution, the λ5 index, and multiton subsampling.
+But before that came shareholder quorum subsampling, which is making a big splash in ecology under a different name and attributed to different authors.
 Try running it on your ecological count data with this simple R function - if you dare.
 And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the Fossilworks built-in diversity curve generator.